dvsa/cvs-app-vtm/README.md

 `make run`

 To run the mock api run:
+`make api`

-`make api` or use `npm run mock-api` if you need to pass arguments. this comes with the following optional arguments:
+or use `npm run mock-api` if you need to pass arguments to affect the HTTP response:

 | Argument                      | Tech Record API | Test Record API |
 |-------------------------------|-----------------|-----------------|